 This can include insider trading, which is trading based on non-public information.
 Several celebrities, including Martha Stewart, have done jail time for insider trading.

 For instance, say that you work for a company but have a friend who works for a different company.

-If your friend tells you their company is about to make a deal that will increase its value and you respond by buying stock in that company before it increases, you engaged in insider trading.
+If your friend tells you their company is about to make a deal that will increase its value, and you respond by buying stock in that company before it increases, you engage in insider trading.

 Self-dealing also includes misuse of corporate property for personal gain, as well as some tax violations related to self-dealing.